Dutch cuisine: 18th–21st centuries

-In the 20th century, the availability of mass education meant that girls could be sent to the Huishoudschool (housekeeping school), that teach them to cook cheap and simple meals, leading to an increased uniform and plain look of the Dutch diet.
-However, Initially influenced by the eating culture of its colonies (particularly the Indonesian cuisine), and later by globalization, the diet changed significantly, and became cosmopolitan.
-Most international cuisines are represented in the major cities and there is a renewed interest in taste, which is reflected in the 119 Michelin star restaurants in the country.
+In the 20th century, the availability of mass education meant that girls could be sent to the Huishoudschool (housekeeping school) to be taught to cook cheap and simple meals, leading to an increasingly uniform and plain Dutch diet.
+However, initially influenced by the eating culture of its colonies (particularly the Indonesian cuisine), and later by globalization, the diet changed significantly, and became cosmopolitan.
+Most international cuisines are represented in the major cities and there is a renewed interest in taste, which is reflected in the 119 Michelin-starred restaurants in the country.

 Origins

 Dutch agriculture roughly consists of five sectors: greenhouse-based, tillage-based, fruit agriculture, animal husbandry and fishery.

 In Westland region, greenhouse capital of the world, a million tons of tomatoes per year are grown on only 18 square kilometers of area, making it number one globally in efficiency.